dekoza/mtgpl/docs/_sources/KHM.rst.txt

 :mtgtip:`Path to the World Tree<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/6/0/606da75d-382a-47a8-9739-644438594700.jpg?1614989387|https://scryfall.com/card/khm/186/path-to-the-world-tree?utm_source=api>`
-   When Path to the World Tree enters the battlefield, search your library for a basic land card, reveal it, put it into your hand, then shuffle your library.
+   When Path to the World Tree enters the battlefield, search your library for a basic land card, reveal it, put it into your hand, then shuffle.

    |mana_2|\ |mana_w|\ |mana_u|\ |mana_b|\ |mana_r|\ |mana_g|, Sacrifice Path to the World Tree: You gain 2 life and draw two cards.
 Target opponent loses 2 life.
 Path to the World Tree deals 2 damage to up to one target creature.
 You create a 2/2 green Bear creature token.